2×4 Appliance in Children

 This simple design makes it ideal for children in the mixed dentition stage (when they have both baby teeth and permanent teeth).

-When Is the 2×4 Appliance Needed?
+When is the 2×4 Appliance Needed?

 Orthodontists may recommend the 2×4 appliance when children have: